 Appendix B-1 is the form acquisition agreement (excluding most exhibits and all schedules) for the build-own-transfer (“BOT”) type of asset purchase transaction for Solar PV resources sought by this RFP (“Model Solar BOT Agreement”).
 The Model Solar BOT Agreement will be the agreement used for any Solar PV BOT asset purchase transaction arising out of this RFP.

 Appendix B-2 is a draft of the scope book for Solar PV resources (“Model Solar Scope Book”) that will be included as an exhibit to the Model Solar BOT Agreement.
 The Model Solar Scope Book addresses, among other things, the scope of Seller’s engineering, procurement, and construction (“EPC”) work on the proposed Solar PV project, the project execution plan, EPC standards and processes to be followed (including for collector substations and high voltage transmission), and other technical information about the project.
-The Model Solar Scope Book contemplates a project that consists solely of a Solar PV facility and is subject to updating (based largely on the Model BESS Scope Book) if the BOT transaction is for a hybrid Solar PV and BESS resource.
+The Model Solar Scope Book contemplates a project that consists solely of a Solar PV facility and is subject to updating (based largely on the Model BESS Scope Book) if the BOT transaction is for a co-located Solar PV and BESS resource.

 Appendix B-3 is the form acquisition agreement (excluding most exhibits and all schedules) for the BOT type of asset purchase transaction for BESS resources sought by this RFP (“Model BESS BOT Agreement”).
 The Model BESS BOT Agreement will be the agreement used for any BESS BOT asset purchase transaction arising out of this RFP.